François Ozon

 Key Production Countries: France, Belgium, Italy

-Key Genres: Drama, Psychological Drama, Thriller, Psychological Thriller, Erotic Drama, Gay & Lesbian Films
+Key Genres: Drama, Psychological Drama, Thriller, Psychological Thriller, Comedy, Romance, Gay & Lesbian Films, Erotic Drama, Romantic Drama, Coming-of-Age

 "Frequently and inaccurately described as yet another bad boy of French cinema, François Ozon is really its cheeky imp, sporting both the appearance and the directorial presence of a naughty pixie.
 He used to make movies, on his father's Super 8 camera, in which most of his family would take acting parts and often wind up dead.
 A number of critics have seized upon these films as early signifiers of a familiar trope of Ozon's - the lingering death of the nuclear unit." - Lloyd Hughes (The Rough Guide to Film, 2007)